 In the foam manufacturing sector, a total of 207 enterprises were found eligible by the third party verification agency commissioned by UNDP, the lead implementing agency for HPMP Stage II.
-Out of 207 enterprises, 47 enterprises have not sought support under HPMP Stage II for technology conversion to non-HCFC 141b technology.
+Out of 207 enterprises, 47 enterprises have not sought support under HPMP Stage II for technology conversion to non-HCFC 141b technology and the balance 160 enterprises are participating in HPMP Stage II.

 The enterprises have been included in HPMP Stage II after third party verification agency found the enterprise eligible for participation in HPMP Stage II and technical clearance by UNDP, Montreal Protocol Unit, Bangkok, followed by approval of the Competent Authority.
-The participating in HPMP Stage II e participating enterprises in HPMP Stage II entered into a performance based Memorandum of Agreement (MoA) with the Ozone Cell.
+The participating enterprises in HPMP Stage II entered into a performance based Memorandum of Agreement (MoA) with the Ozone Cell, MoEF&CC.
 The MoA also included a technical proposal for technology conversion to alternative technologies.
 The technical proposal forms part of the MoA.
 The MOA contains the legal obligations as well as the schedule of milestones linked to release of funding.